panathani/NLP-III-Project/README.md

 # Experiment setup
-I used Wangchan-berta as a pre-train model and Question-Answer model I tuning and set parameter as follow
+I used wangchanberta as a pre-train model and create model pipeline for Question-Answer I tuning and set parameter as follow
 - learning_rate=2e-5,
 - batch_size = 16